JulianBroudy/Skedaddle/README.md

 # skedaddle
-A side project I started on February 2019 with the intention of exploring JavaFX capabilities which turned into the Skedaddle game.
+With the intention of exploring JavaFX capabilities, on February 2019, I started a side project that turned into this Skedaddle game.
 Further development is planned.